openzfs/openzfs-docs/docs/Performance and Tuning/Module Parameters.rst

 `zfs_scan_mem_lim_fact <#zfs-scan-mem-lim-fact>`__, used to determined
 the RAM soft limit for I/O sorting by the sequential scan algorithm.
 After `zfs_scan_mem_lim_fact <#zfs-scan-mem-lim-fact>`__ has been
-reached, metadata scanning is stopped until the RAM usage drops below ``zfs_scan_mem_lim_soft_fact``
+reached, metadata scanning is stopped until the RAM usage drops by ``zfs_scan_mem_lim_soft_fact``

 +----------------------------+----------------------------------------+